Multitalented Creative People

 [From Interview magazine.]

-[Also used in my Creative Mind post An Intense Inner Pressure to Create.]
+[Quotes also used in my post An Intense Inner Pressure to Create.]

 [Click image of Lynch to view larger size, to read quote of his.]